AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 ---
 title: Experience Fragment Component
-seo-title: Experience Fragment Component
 description: The Experience Fragment Component allows the content author to add an experience fragment variation to a page.
-seo-description: The Experience Fragment Component allows the content author to add an experience fragment variation to a page.
-content-type: reference
-topic-tags: authoring
-topic-tags: core-components

 ---

 # Experience Fragment Component{#experience-fragment-component}